ImarisWolf/MagicListMaker/MagicListMaker/Docs/tests/tests.md

 **Check:**
 + an error if the file doesn't exist; `01`
 + an error if the path doesn't exist; `02`
-+ if the file and path exist, but the file path is unusual:
++ if the file and the path exist, but the file path is unusual:
   - works correctly with both `/` and `\` symbols; `03`
   - works correctly with double `/` or `\` symbol after drive letter; `04` `05`
   - works correctly with multi-letter drives; `missing`